 1 cup diced tomatoes (preferably without the skin)

-5-6 cups of chicken broth
+5-6 cups of chicken or vegetable broth

 3-4 cups chopped baby spinach